Introduction of 10 Days Kailash Mansarovar Yatra 2026 from Kathmandu I Book Now

 HotelDay 04 Drive to Manasarover Lake

-An amazing monastery tucked on a high overhanging cave, overnight in a lodge/guest-house close to the shore of holy Manasarover Lake.
+An amazing monastery tucked in a high overhanging cave, overnight in a lodge/guest-house close to the shore of holy Manasarover Lake.

 Activity